 Solidity structs will have a corresponding class generated for them.
 Currently only contract compiled with Solidity compiler version 0.6.x.
 The names of the corresponding classes will be the same as the name of the struct in the Solidity contract i.e.

 struct Foo in your smart contract will be called

 For more information on using ABI types in Java, refer to Solidity smart contract wrappers.

 Please refer to the various ABI unit tests for encoding/decoding examples.

 A full ABI specification is maintained with the Solidity documentation.

-This is a very lightweight module, with the only third-party dependency being Bouncy Castle for cryptographic hashing (Spongy Castle on Android).
+This is a very lightweight module, with the only third-party dependency being Bouncy Castle for cryptographic hashing.
 The hope is that other projects wishing to work with Ethereum's ABI on the JVM or Android will choose to make use of this module rather then write their own implementations.